soswav/zsh/README.md

 you should also read the installer file but considering you're **this** lazy, you probably won't read it...

-## okay, sure, but how do i customize this???
-go to your .zsh folder and read the `README.md` file!

-i'll update it constantly to tell you "what does what" *(that's a lie)*

 ## this is atrocious
 open a issue and tell me what i should improve then!